aayla-secura/mixnmatchttp/README.md

   * [x] More useful debugging messages
   * [x] `kargs` -> `kwargs` everywhere
   * [x] Catch any exception from a request handler (maybe in a request shutdown hook of the server class) and send a 500 response
+  * [x] Logging conf for request line via command-line; also, custom format for it
   * [ ] Templates from files
   * [ ] Do not save expanded env variables to config file
   * [ ] `--add-users`: password input should not be displayed